makuge/web23-exercise-2/README.md

 + `server/files/index.js` now holds the JavaScript code of `index.html`
 + `server/files/index.css` containing the stylesheet for `index.html` file.
 + `server/files/base.css` contains a base stylesheet, which is used in `index.css`
-+ `server/files/edit.html` will be added by you and hold the form to edit a movie,
-+ `server/files/edit.css` will also be added by you and contain the style of `edit.html`
++ `server/files/edit.css` is ready for you to use in the new file `server/files/edit.html` and contains some styling for the `form`
 + `server/files/edit.js` holds the JavaScript code for `edit.html`, most of which already exists.

 ## Tasks
 Here are the details for the three tasks.
-First off, the tasks now have subtasks, the first one has three subtasks, the second one four, and the third one again three subtasks.
+First off, as already mentioned, the tasks now have subtasks, the first one has three subtasks, the second one four, and the third one again three subtasks.

-Here is a first overview of what the three tasks entail, a detailed description can be found in the corresponding section below.
+Here is a first overview of what the three tasks entail, a detailed description can be found in the corresponding sections below.

-1. In the first subtask we are going to change the way in which the movies are held on the server.
+1. In the first task we are going to change the way in which the movies are held on the server.
 We move the movie data to the movie model module `server/movie-model.js`.
-Also, we are going to implement the endpoint that we already used in exercise 1, `GET /movies`, to use the movie data from the newly created movie module.
+Also, we will have to re-implement the endpoint that we already used in exercise 1, `GET /movies`, to adapt to the introduced created movie module.

-2. In the second subtask you will code your first form.
+2. In the second task you will code your first `form`.
 This is the biggest of the three tasks.
 In our form, the user will be able to edit the data of one specific movie.

     For this to work you will first add a new GET endpoint - namely `GET /movies/:imdbID` - to request the data of a single movie from the server.

     Then, you will add navigation from the overview page `index.html` to the edit page `edit.html`.
-This navigation is triggered when the user clicks the `Edit` button.
-In addition, we will add the `Save` and `Cancel` buttons.
+This navigation is triggered when the user clicks the `Edit` button of a movie.

+    Finally, we will add the `Save` and `Cancel` buttons.
 The `Save` button will be implemented in task 3 (for the moment is does nothing), the `Cancel` button navigates back to the `index.html` file, our movie overview page.

-3. The third subtask finally adds the code to update the movie data entered by the user.
+3. The third task finally adds the code to update the movie data entered by the user.
 This is triggered when the user clicks the `Save` button in our movie form.
-Saving a modified movie  involves another endpoint on the server, the `PUT /movies:/imdbID` endpoint.
+Saving a modified movie involves another endpoint on the server, the `PUT /movies:/imdbID` endpoint, which you will also implement.

 ### Checking your implementation
 As in exercise 1, to check whether your implementation is working as expected you **run** Cypress end-to-end tests.
-These tests are the exact same tests used to assess your implementation once you commit it to the GitHub repository, only this time there are 10 of them.
+These tests are the exact same tests we will use to assess your implementation once you commit it to the GitHub repository.
+In this exercise there are a total of 10 tests, each for one of the subtasks.

 To start the tests, run

     npm run cypress

-This time around, each subtasks has its own test.
 Here is the scheme we will use to award the points:

 + 1.1.
 1.1. movie-model.js exports the movies object containing at least 3 movies: **0.4 points**
 + 1.2.
 GET endpoint /movies returns at least three correctly formatted movies: **0.4 points**
 + 1.3.
 Movie overview rendering is correct: **0.2 points**
 + 2.1.
 GET endpoint /movies/:imdbID returns correctly formatted movie data: **0.2 points**
 + 2.2.
 Navigation to edit mode and back to the overview works: **0.2 points**
 + 2.3.
-Movie form rendering is correct: **0.4 points**
+Movie form rendering is correct: **0.5 points**
 + 2.4.
-Styling of edit.html is set up correctly: **0.2 points**
+Styling of edit.html is set up correctly: **0.1 points**
 + 3.1.
-PUT endpoint /movies/:imdbID accepts a modified movie and updates it in the server-side object: **0.25 points**
+PUT endpoint /movies/:imdbID accepts a modified movie and updates it in the server-side object: **0.33 points**
 + 3.2.
-PUT endpoint /movies/:imdbID accepts a new movie and inserts it in the server-side object: **0.25 points**
+PUT endpoint /movies/:imdbID accepts a new movie and inserts it in the server-side object: **0.33 points**
 + 3.3.
-Movie form uses PUT endpoint /movies/:imdbID to update the movie: **0.5 points**
+Movie form uses PUT endpoint /movies/:imdbID to update the movie: **0.34 points**

 Use the configured test specification file `cypress/e2e/assessment.cy.js` to run the tests.